-- (a) 'General Court' means, in cases assigned or referred to a Chamber, that Chamber, and, in cases delegated or assigned to a single Judge, that Judge; - (b) 'President', unless otherwise specified, means: - in cases not yet assigned to a formation of the Court, the President of the General Court; - in cases assigned to Chambers, the President of the Chamber to which the case is assigned; - in cases delegated or assigned to a single Judge, that Judge; - (c) 'party' and 'parties', unless otherwise specified, means any party to the proceedings, including interveners;
+- (a) 'General Court' means, in cases assigned or referred to a Chamber, that Chamber, and, in cases delegated or assigned to a single Judge, that Judge; - (b) 'President', unless otherwise specified, means: - in cases not yet assigned to a formation of the Court, the President of the General Court; - in cases assigned to Chambers, the President of the Chamber to which the case is assigned;

-1 OJ L 1, 3.1.1994, p.
+&lt;sup>1 OJ L 1, 3.1.1994, p.
 3.

-2 OJ, English Special Edition 1952-1958 (I), p.
+OJ, English Special Edition 1952-1958 (I), p.
 59.

-- (d) 'main party' and 'main parties' means the applicant or the defendant or both of them, as the case may be; - (e) 'interested persons referred to in Article 23 of the Statute' means all the parties, States, institutions, bodies, offices and agencies authorised, pursuant to that Article, to submit statements of case or written observations in the context of a reference for a preliminary ruling; - (f) 'representatives of the parties' means the lawyers and agents, the latter assisted, where appropriate, by an adviser or lawyer, representing the parties before the General Court in accordance with Article 19 of the Statute; - (g) 'institution' and 'institutions' means the institutions of the European Union referred to in Article 13(1) TEU and the bodies, offices or agencies established by the Treaties, or by an act adopted in implementation thereof, which may be parties before the General Court; - (h) 'Office' means the European Union Intellectual Property Office or the Community Plant Variety Office, as the case may be; - (i) 'EFTA Surveillance Authority' means the European Free Trade Association surveillance authority referred to in the EEA Agreement; - (j) 'direct actions' means all of the actions that may be brought before the General Court, with the exception of requests for a preliminary ruling; - (k) 'Staff Regulations' means the Regulation laying down the Staff Regulations of Officials of the European Union and the Conditions of Employment of other servants of the European Union; - (l) 'e-Curia' means the computer application of the Court of Justice of the European Union that enables procedural documents to be lodged and served electronically.
+- in cases delegated or assigned to a single Judge, that Judge; - (c) 'party' and 'parties', unless otherwise specified, means any party to the proceedings, including interveners; - (d) 'main party' and 'main parties' means the applicant or the defendant or both of them, as the case may be; - (e) 'representatives of the parties' means the lawyers and agents, the latter assisted, where appropriate, by an adviser or lawyer, representing the parties before the General Court in accordance with Article 19 of the Statute: - (f) 'institution' and 'institutions' means the institutions of the European Union referred to in Article 13(1) TEU and the bodies, offices or agencies established by the Treaties, or by an act adopted in implementation thereof, which may be parties before the General Court; - (g) 'Office' means the European Union Intellectual Property Office or the Community Plant Variety Office, as the case may be; - (h) 'EFTA Surveillance Authority' means the European Free Trade Association surveillance authority referred to in the EEA Agreement; - (i) 'direct actions' means actions brought on the basis of Articles 263 TFEU, 265 TFEU, 268 TFEU, 270 TFEU and 272 TFEU; - (j) 'Staff Regulations' means the Regulation laying down the Staff Regulations of Officials of the European Union and the Conditions of Employment of other servants of the European Union.